-The Sittingbourne School is a multicultural school with diverse ethnic and cultural backgrounds.
+The Sittingbourne School is a multicultural school with students and teachers from diverse ethnic and cultural backgrounds.
 As a school, we believe in a holistic education of our young people to meet the ever-increasing challenges we face in the 21st century.